carlomilanesi/measures-rs/docs/Tutorial.md

     assert_eq!(direction.value, 20.);
 ```

-When 30 is added to 350, you get 380, but because we want to restrict our angles in the range 0 to 360 degrees, that value becomes 20 degrees.
+When 30 degrees is added to 350 degrees, you get 380 degrees, but because we want to restrict our angles in the range from 0 to 360 degrees, that value becomes 20 degrees.

-The name `UnsignedDirection` contains the word `Direction` because it is meant to represent directions in the plane, not positions of a screw.
+The name `UnsignedDirection` contains the word `Direction`, because it is meant to represent directions in the plane, not positions of a screw.

 And it contains the word `Unsigned` because its values are constrained to be non-negative numbers.

-Another common convention to represent directions is to use the range from -180 to 180 degrees.
+Another common convention to represent directions is to use the range from -180 to +180 degrees.
 For example, it is the one used to represent geographical coordinates.

 Here is an example using such a type:
 ```rust